ezadm/EZADMIN_SCRIPTS/README.md

 ## Contributions

-Please submit all pull requests to [master](https://github.com/ezadm/EZADMIN_SCRIPTS/master) branch.
+Please submit all pull requests to the [master](https://github.com/ezadm/EZADMIN_SCRIPTS/master) branch.
 Please ensure that your pull request follows our boilerplate layout or it will not be accepted.